Mathpix/spectra-review-paper-competition/submissions/online-optimisation-for-cold-atom-experiments.md

 ## B. BEC Observation

 After switching off the trap, the condensate falls (gravity) and expands ballistically before an image is taken.
 Following this ‘time-of-flight’ (TOF) expansion, the cloud is illuminated by a collimated resonant laser beam and the imaging shadow is recorded by a CCD camera.
-As the expansion dynamics of a quantum gas is distinctly different from those of a thermal gas, a bimodal density distribution is observed.
+As the expansion dynamics of a quantum gas are distinctly different from those of a thermal gas, a bimodal density distribution is observed.
 By measuring the width of the cloud, the density profiles can be distinguished: thermal clouds have broad edges; as the sample cools and condenses into a dense atomic ‘core’, these edges become sharper [20, 21].
 Observation of this characteristic bimodal distribution is evidence that a BEC has been produced (see Fig. 2).

 In this case, we define an optimised quantum gas experiment as one that minimizes atomic loss while increasing the elastic collision rate to achieve runaway evaporation.
 For [21], this is achieved by maximising the atom number; for [20], this is evaluated by the sharpness of the cloud edges, with the cost bounded by optical depth (the lower and upper thresholds are determined by noise and saturation level, respectively).
 As the OD is directly proportional to the collision rate [17], absorption imaging has become the standard practise for characterising cold atomic gases.
 An absorption image provides the optical depth as a function of space.
 A simple inspection of the trend in peak optical depth in a few absorption images is enough to determine if evaporation is efficient [17], and thus if the BEC phase transition is reached.